 Real estate is one of the most popular investments to build long-term wealth, but not everyone wants the responsibilities of being a landlord.

-The Jumpstart Our Business Startups (JOBS) Act, passed in 2012, opened up the possibility for real estate crowdfunding.
-Since that time, more than 100 different websites/companies have been formed for the purpose of allowing individuals to invest in real estate without the need to actually manage any property.
+The Jumpstart Our Business Startups (JOBS) Act, passed in 2012, opened up the possibility for real estate crowdfunding platforms.
+Since that time, well over 100 different websites/companies have been formed to allow individuals to invest in real estate without the need to actually manage any property.

 You can now reap the benefits of investing in real estate while doing it in a very passive way.

 Aside from the responsibilities and headaches of owning property, one of the other major barriers that prevented many people from investing in real estate was capital.
-Crowdfunding has also made it possible for people to start investing in real estate on a small scale, breaking down this barrier.
+Real estate crowdfunding sites have also made it possible for people to start investing on a small scale, breaking down this barrier.

-Many of the most popular real estate crowdfunding platforms are available only to accredited investors, which means they are not relevant to the majority of the population.
+Many of the most popular real estate crowdfunding platforms are available only to accredited investors, which means they’re not relevant to the majority of the population.

 To qualify as an accredited investor, you must meet one of the following criteria: